aeternity/aeternity/docs/build.md

 # Build from source

-This document describes how to build an epoch node from source on current Ubuntu 16.04.4 LTS or Ubuntu 18.04 LTS.
+This document describes how to build an Aeternity node from source on current Ubuntu 16.04.4 LTS or Ubuntu 18.04 LTS.
 The commands below assume you are logged in with `sudo` user.

 ## Dependencies installation